Do Re Mi Sol La Si Do

 "Do Re Mi Sol La Si Do" (ドレミソラシド, Doremisorashido) is the second single from Japanese idol group Hinatazaka46.
 It was released on July 17, 2019, through Sony Music Entertainment Japan.
 The title track features Nao Kosaka as center.
 The title track was nominated for 61st Japan Record Awards in the Grand Prix category.

 Release

 This single was released in 4 versions.
 Type-A, Type-B, Type-C and a regular edition.
 The music video, produced by Hayato Andō, was shot inside an empty swimming pool.

+Other versions

+On May 6, 2022, "Do Re Mi Sol La Si Do" became the first Hinatazaka46 song to be featured on the YouTube channel The First Take, performed by Shiho Katō, Kumi Sasaki, Mirei Sasaki, and Suzuka Tomita with an original musical arrangement.

 Track listing

 All lyrics written by Yasushi Akimoto.